-For the amplitude working principle, an external AM receiver is necessary.
+For the amplitude working principle, an external AM receiver is needed.

 In this website I published a design of a UHF amplitude antenna array.

-On bottom of this page you can find a simple wiring diagram.
+On the bottom of this page you can find a simple wiring diagram.

 And this website shows how to build a simple but high grade antenna array.